- Consultation with medical providers or RN

 - Medications most often needed by students

-- Lab tests (hemoglobin, throat cultures, blood sugars, tuberculin tests, pap smears, STD and pregnancy tests)
+- Lab tests (hemoglobin, rapid strep, throat cultures, monospot, blood sugars, pap smears, STI and pregnancy tests)

 Services Not Provided

-- Services of dentists, optometrists, and physicians not under contract with the Health Service
+- Services of chiropractors, dentists, optometrists, and other medical providers/specialists not under contract with Health Service

-- Prescriptions for birth control pills and other medications not stocked at Health Service
+- Long term or refillable medications and those not stocked at Health Service

 Medical records are confidential.
 No information is released without the student’s written permission or a court order.
 To get a copy of your immunization/medical records from Morris, print a copy of the Release of Medical Records form and fax or mail to Health Services.

-Appointments are not required, but are recommended if you will require more than a short visit.
+Appointments are not necessary but recommended if you require more than a short visit.

-A Stevens Community Medical Center (SCMC) physician is available in Health Service from 9 a.m.–noon on class days and during finals week.
+A Stevens Community Medical Center (SCMC) medical provider is available in Health Service from 9 a.m.–noon on class days and during finals week.